Fig tree, Ficus carica: planting, pruning and care

 Ficus carica Figality

-A recent dwarf variety, self-fertile and hardy, offering abundant, good-sized fruits.
-Perfect for container growing on a sunny terrace or for small spaces!
+A recent, dwarf, self-fertile and hardy variety that yields abundant, good-sized fruits.
+Ideal for container culture on a sunny terrace, or for small spaces!

 • Flowering time August, September